 — Historic and contemporary Irish-language and Scottish Gaelic writing from and about North America.

 — Encounters between Irish and Scottish Gaelic speakers and other language communities in North America, including the Indigenous Peoples.

-The conference’s keynote speakers are Máirín Nic Eoin, Dublin City University, and Sheila Kidd, University of Glasgow.
+The conference’s keynote speakers are Máirín Nic Eoin (Dublin City University) and Màiri Sìne Chaimbeul (formerly of Sabhal Mòr Ostaig, Skye).

 Conference organisers: Pádraig Ó Siadhail (Saint Mary’s University), Natasha Sumner (Harvard University), Aidan Doyle (University College Cork).